rc1/Bowie/README.md

 * Remote logging of installs, exits, starts etc. Possibly with MAC codes or other ice methods.
 * Bowie checking itself for updates?
 * Syncing server to provide bowie collections?
 This way a collection more apps be added remotely.
+* A hook system for when applications a published.
+This, for example, could commit and push changes in the `./application_packages/` directory on the server.